1. ace: make an "A" on a test, homework assignment,

 patience (with someone or something); be very tired of someone

 "Bill, you're too careless with your work.
 I'm fed up with

 apologizing for your mistakes!"

-14. be in and out: be at and away from a place during a particular time.
+14. be in and out: be at and away from a place during a

 "Could we postpone our meeting until tomorrow?
 I expect to